What Is Glandular Fever?

 While in Accident and Emergency (ER), the doctors identified a temperature >38 degrees and significant dehydration and readmitted me immediately.

 I didn't have any obvious swelling in my lymph nodes in my neck and, having no tonsils, I had no tonsillitis.

 I was given a chest x-ray, a chest CT scan with contrast, a brain MRI scan, a liver and spleen ultrasound, and some intravenous fluid.
-These tests showed my blood tests to be off and spleen and liver enlarged.
+These tests showed my blood tests to be off and my spleen and liver enlarged.
 My body seemed to be fighting another form of infection, but it was not clear what it was.
-My extreme fatigue could have been caused by anything—including a large number of conditions like leptospirosis, brucella and life threatening lymphoma.
+My extreme fatigue could have been caused by anything—including a large number of conditions like leptospirosis, brucella, and life-threatening lymphoma.

 I was assured that unexplained symptoms like mine are most commonly something that the body clears up on its own.
 I was discharged to await the results and two weeks later discovered that tests to identify glandular fever returned positive.